mrememisaac/mock-code-challenge/VogCodeChallenge.Services/README.md

 ﻿# Service Project

-Added in step-3, this project will contain the EmployeeService and the IEmployeeService
+Added in step-3, this contains the EmployeeService and the IEmployeeService.
+I added a helper Query function to do the heavy lifting for GetAll and ListAll.
+That way we reduce code duplication.